 I’m always honest and direct.

 I only take on work that I know will be a good fit.
-I’ll ask the important questions and say no when it’s necessary.
+I’ll ask the important questions and say no when necessary.
 I’m transparent about my process and you’ll always know exactly what’s happening with your project.

 Sound good?
 Let’s talk about your website.